Banner reading “Office for Value for Money" leaves uncertainty

 “Office for Value for Money” leaves uncertainty

-Written by Ian Thatcher
+Written by Amy Liebig

 Labour’s proposed introduction of an ‘Office for Value for Money (VfM)’ will leave some organisations that are currently reliant on Treasury funding uncertain about the future.